MinhND2301/Google-Cloud-Professional-Data-Engineer-Study-Edition/README.md

 **Memorize:** `A) Create an authorized view on the BigQuery table to control data access, and provide third-party companies with access to that view.`

-**Quick reason:** Create an authorized view on the BigQuery table to control data access, and provide third-party companies with access to that view.

 <details>
 <summary>Full explanation</summary>